Graduate

 Research Areas: Safety-Net Health Policy and Planning; Mental Health Services & Primary Care Integration; Opioid Use Policy

-Joshua joined BCS as part of the inaugural doctoral cohort in 2017.
-Dr. Barnett is the Health Care Administrator of Pinellas County Human Services and CEO of Bayside Health Clinic.
+Joshua was admitted to the PhD in Behavioral and Community Sciences degree program as part of the inaugural doctoral cohort in 2017.
+Dr. Barnett is the Behavioral Health Data Scientist for Pinellas County Human Services Department and CEO of Troubadour Health.
 He is also Professor in the School of Health Services Administration at Lake Erie College of Osteopathic Medicine.

 Joshua earned a Master of Health Science degree in mental health at the Johns Hopkins University Bloomberg School of Public Health in 2016, a Master of Arts degree in thanatology at Hood College in 2009, a Bachelor of Science degree in psychology from Florida State University, and a Certificate in the integrated practice of substance use and mental health disorder treatment from Drexel University.

 His research seeks to inform the development of safety-net health services provided to adults who are low-income, uninsured, or underinsured that improves access to person-centered medical and psychiatric treatment services.
-In particular, Mr. Barnett's research agenda focuses on: (1) County-level health programs, (2) community-engagement in health policy development, and (3) the integration of primary and behavioral health care.
+In particular, Mr. Barnett's research agenda focuses on: (1) County-level health programs, (2) community-engagement in health policy development, (3) the integration of primary and behavioral health care, and (4) opioid, stimulant, and substance use deflection and treatment programs.

 Personal Hyperlink: https://www.linkedin.com/in/joshua-t-barnett-mhs-ma-a95876106